-The new Carmarthen western link road has provided much needed improvements to traffic flows, access to the new S4C headquarters at "Yr Egin" and development opportunities for new housing and retail.
+The new Carmarthen western link road has provided much needed improvements to traffic flows, access to the new S4C headquarters at "Yr Egin" and the planned Phase 2 of that development and created development opportunities for new housing and retail.

-The Cross Hands economic distributor road coupled with associated developments at the

-Cross Hands strategic employment site will boost the economy in the Gwendraeth Valley.
+The Cross Hands economic distributor road coupled with associated developments at the Cross Hands strategic employment site will boost the economy in the Gwendraeth Valley.
 The development of the Ammanford distributor road will improve traffic flows and enhance retail investment opportunities.